-Whole Foods Market becomes the first "national certified organic" grocer in the U.S. as designated by Quality Assurance International's Organic Certification Program for Retailers.
-To gain this certification, the organic food chain must abide by the USDA’s strict National Organic Program standards, and agree to inspection and review by a third-party Accredited Certifying Agent.
+Whole Foods Market becomes the first "national certified organic" grocer in the U.S. To gain this certification, we must abide by the USDA’s strict National Organic Program standards, and agree to inspection and review by a third-party Accredited Certifying Agent.

 Whole Foods Market enters the UK market with the acquisition of Fresh & Wild.